 With the goal of developing a user-centered system, Ipas’s project brought together county health officials, health-care providers, community health extension workers (CHEWs) and CHVs to design and test the mobile referrals system, with assistance from the technology company Dimagi.

-“We wanted to engage users throughout the process, to ensure the referral system met their needs and the needs of the women and girls in their communities,” says Dr. Rebecca Braun, Ipas senior advisor for digital health.
+“We wanted to engage users throughout the process, to ensure the referral system met their needs and the needs of the women and girls in their communities,” says Dr. Rebecca Braun, former senior advisor for digital health.
 “So we conducted scoping visits and early-user testing, seeking feedback on design and functionality.
 The community members, CHVs and health-care providers shared important ideas that really influenced the design, and we also got helpful input from the County Health Management Team.”

 Protus Barasa, who lives and works in Busia County, served as Community Coordinator for the project.
-“He was the engine behind all this great work,” says Dr. Erick Yegon, senior research and evaluation advisor for the Ipas Africa Alliance.
+“He was the engine behind all this great work,” says Dr. Erick Yegon, former senior research and evaluation advisor for the Ipas Africa Alliance.
 “Protus was the one really out in the field, doing the day-to-day problem-solving with users once the system was set up.
 He played an essential role in linking the community to the health-care system.”

 Barasa himself credits the community and its willingness to try out the new referrals system.
 “Community ownership made this project successful…Everyone was ready to learn and ready to work using the mobile phones.”